Peppermint is a herbaceous perennial plant, growing to 30–90 cm tall from

 universally agreed to be a hybrid. is a hybrid mint, a cross between

-Mentha aquatica) and
+watermint (Mentha aquatica) and Spearmint

-Mentha spicata).
+(Mentha spicata).
 Peppermint is sometimes regarded as 'the

 world's oldest medicine', with archaeological evidence placing its use at